kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li><strong>Contact Us</strong></li>
 <ul>
-<li>This section allows users to send a message with their queries,</li>
+<li>This section allows user to send a message with their queries,</li>
-<li>Relevant information must be provided in order to send message i.e., all sections of the form must be filled in order to send a message.</li>
+<li>Relevant information must be provided in order to send a message i.e., all sections of the form must be filled with appropirate information,</li>
-<li>After the user clicks on <strong>Send message</strong> button a confirmation page will be open(in the same window) informing that their message has been sent</li>
+<li>Once the user clicks on a <strong>Send message</strong> button a confirmation page will open(in the same window) informing that their message was received,</li>
+<li>All information gathered in 'Contact Us' form is technically ready to be send to the database using POST method as each input field has its own id and name,</li>
+<li>However after consultation with my mentor I decided not to use a POST method to send information to https://formdump.codeinstitute.net due to security reasons,</li>
+<li>Instead of that and as mention above after the form is submitted a single page will open to inform the user that their message has been received.</li>
 </ul>
 </ul>